 Supporting Students

-Academic Student Support
+Academic and Personal Support Resources

-Personal Student Support
+Student Personal Support

 The list here provides basic information so that faculty and staff will have an idea of what is available but please see the individual websites for contact information and additional details.
 Note that the first two resources below provide extensive listings of virtually all available campus resources for student support.
-In addition, the CIE series on Teaching and Supporting the Whole Student highlights many of the programs and offices across the Division of Student Affairs and Campus Diversity.
-Each of those recorded presentations provides an overview of that program’s services for students and suggestions for faculty and staff for interacting with that office and directing students to them, and/or strategies for supporting the particular student population served by that office.

 CARES Campus and Community Resources